 2.1 Attitudes towards inequality

 2.1.1.
-Attitudes towards inequality: a theoretical framework
+What are attitudes towards inequality?
+A theoretical framework

 The empirical study of people’s attitudes towards inequality constitutes a broad field of research, developed by work in two main areas: principles justice research and rewards justice research (Wegener, 1999).
 The former seeks to understand the support towards general distributional norms, while the latter addresses individual evaluations on specific distributions (Castillo, 2012).
 However, the fact that both areas are closely related and that the indicators used by the literature are varied, makes it necessary to use a global framework to analyze and order the different aspects of how people understand inequality.